EvelynGriffith/201_final_website/writing/report.md

 TODO

 ## If worked in a team, description of the way in which you and your team members shared the project workload
 We split the workload in half when it came to customization and we made design choices as a team.
 All the photos and information on the club came directly from Pallas since she is the president.
 Evelyn worked a lot with making the different page structures work and adding the website's functionalites.
 Pallas made the AI that generated the names.
 Both of us had to work together to figure out how to get the Python program onto the website without it breaking.
-Pallas also worked on testing the website.
+Pallas also worked on testing the website and making the diagram.
 We both worked on de-bugging the website.